krazesu/LoRa-Mesh/README.md

 A LoRa-based mesh network of air quality sensors for measuring PM2.5 concentrations inside jeepneys, incorporating Ad-hoc On-Demand Distance Vector (AODV) routing and delay-tolerant network (DTN) mechanisms to lessen packet loss

-The repository contains two codes in C++; one for the sensor nodes and one for the gateway node
+The repository contains two codes in C++: one for the sensor nodes and one for the gateway node